Reasonable Rights of Parenting Time Policy

 Reasonable Parenting Time.
 The term reasonable means whatever the parties can agree upon, which is in the best interest of the children.

 The Court strongly encourages the parents to communicate to develop their own arrangements, which will take into consideration the unique circumstances of their family and can be changed from time to time.
-As the children grow and parents’ circumstances change, there will need to be flexibility in the parenting time schedule.
+As the children grow and parents’ circumstances change, there will need to have flexibility in the parenting time schedule.

 If you consider what is enjoyable to the children rather than convenient or fair to you, your decision will probably be made in keeping with the children’s best interests.

-Parenting Time Schedule Guidelines
+Parenting Time Schedule Suggested Guidelines

 At times, parents may be unable to agree on a reasonable parenting time schedule.
 When this occurs, the Court, through the Friend of the Court office, will become involved.
 The following guidelines shall serve as an order for the parties to follow for parenting time.
 At times, the guidelines may have to be altered or limited due to special conditions of the children or the parents.

 If your order sets forth a specified parenting time schedule, that order will determine your parenting time schedule.

 Parenting Schedule for Children Younger Than Two Years